 Dr. James Rutledge is a licensed clinical psychologist in the states of Maryland and Virginia.
 He earned his Psy.D. in clinical psychology at Argosy University in Arlington, Virginia.
 Given his special interest in working with special needs children and their families, while still in graduate school, he completed a fellowship in the Leadership Education in Neurodevelopmental and related Disabilities (LEND) program at Children’s National Medical Center in Washington, D.C.
 He completed his doctoral internship at the San Antonio Military Medical Center in Texas as a commissioned officer in the Army.
 He then worked for several years as a licensed psychologist at Fort Meade before resigning from active duty.
 He enjoys working with individuals of all ages, couples, and families.
 He has extensive experience working with individuals challenged by anxiety, PTSD, depression, ADHD, ODD, Personality Disorders, and Autism Spectrum Disorders.
 Dr. Rutledge has also gained certification as a Prolonged Exposure Therapist which is an evidenced based manualized treatment designed to help individuals suffering from the effects of traumatic experiences.

 Dr. Rutledge also performs group therapy and conducts psychological and psycho-educational assessments.
 Since no one size fits all, Dr. Rutledge uses an integrative approach with elements from cognitive-behavioral, psychodynamic, and family systems orientations to help clients and families harness their strengths and improve their functioning.
-The most important part of any therapy is the relationship one develops with their therapist and Dr. Rutledge has worked with a wide range of cultures and beliefs in a manner which endeavors to always be supportive and non-judgmental.

 Mr. Eric Millman is a licensed clinical professional counselor in Maryland.
 He earned his Masters in clinical counseling from Loyola University in Baltimore, Maryland.
 He has extensive training and practice working with individuals struggling with addictions and other mental health issues.
 He provides psychotherapy in a way that is tailored to each individual, while integrating various theories and styles of practice.
 He believes that therapy is a one of a kind experience for people looking to change their lives.
 It is for those looking to be truly alive and to find deeper meaning, joy, creativity, and depth.
 He works with people to change in work, relationships, anxiety, depression, acting-out or acting-in behavior, and addictions.
 He additionally helps people find creativity, courage, bravery, embrace pain and sadness, and find greater meaning and joy.